- Search The Registry

 - My Account

-"Buster" Brown’s birth in 1913 is celebrated on this date.
-He was an African American Tap dancer and entertainer.
+"Buster" Brown’s birth in 1913 is marked on this date.
+He was a Black Tap dancer and entertainer.

 Other career highlights include the Apollo Theater, soloist with the Cab Calloway Orchestra, United States Information Agency tours, appearing in the film The Cotton Club (dance sequence with Gregory Hines), and TV spots on many shows including the PBS special The Gershwin Gala.
 Brown was also a featured artist in several tap dance documentaries, including Fancy Feet and Great Feats of Feet.
 He was an active teacher, choreographer and a recipient of fellowships from the New York Foundation for the Arts and the National Endowment for the Arts.